Skip to main content

 Rural Emergency Hospitals receive the following benefits:

-• Payment of the Outpatient Prospective Payment System (OPPS) rate plus 5% for all outpatient department services provided to Medicare patients.
-Laboratory services, Skilled Nursing Facility (SNF) services provided in a distinct part unit (DPU), and other services that are not considered REH services will be paid under their respective fee schedules and will not receive an additional 5% payment.
+- Payment of the Outpatient Prospective Payment System (OPPS) rate plus 5% for all outpatient department services provided to Medicare patients.
+Laboratory services, Skilled Nursing Facility (SNF) services provided in a distinct part unit (DPU), and other services that are not considered REH services are paid under their respective fee schedules and do not receive an additional 5% payment.
+A November 2023 final rule enabled Indian Health Service (IHS) facilities that convert to REH status (IHS-REHs) to be paid under the All-Inclusive Rate (AIR) established by IHS for Medicare outpatient services instead of the OPPS.

-• An additional monthly facility payment.
-The November 2022 final rule established that each REH will receive $272,866 per month in 2023.
+- An additional monthly facility payment.
+According to the CMS publication Medicare Learning Network: Rural Emergency Hospitals, each REH, including IHS-REHs will receive $276,233.58 per month in 2024.
 This additional payment will increase each year by the same percentage as the hospital market basket increase.

-• Access to technical assistance through the Rural Health Redesign Center's Rural Emergency Hospital Technical Assistance Center.
+- Access to technical assistance through the Rural Health Redesign Center's Rural Emergency Hospital Technical Assistance Center (REH-TAC).

 What are the location requirements for REH status?

-To be eligible for REH status, hospitals must have 50 or fewer beds and either be in a rural area or have an active rural reclassification.
-The Centers for Medicare & Medicaid Services (CMS) uses Office of Management and Budget's Core Based Statistical Areas (CBSA) to identify micropolitan and noncore counties as rural counties.
+To be eligible for REH status, acute care hospitals must have 50 or fewer beds and either be in a rural area or had an active rural reclassification as of December 27, 2020.
+The Centers for Medicare & Medicaid Services (CMS) uses Office of Management and Budget's Core Based Statistical Areas (CBSA) to identify micropolitan and noncore counties as rural counties, as outlined in section 1886(d)(2)(D) of the Social Security Act.

 Are all the benefits of REH status available in every state?

 No. First, each state will need to establish licensing, staffing, and other regulatory requirements for Rural Emergency Hospitals (REHs).
 Because the REH is a new provider type, state governments will need to modify existing laws and regulations to accommodate the REH designation.
-The National Conference of State Legislatures tracks which states have proposed and enacted laws regarding REH licensure.
+The National Conference of State Legislatures tracks which states have proposed and enacted new laws regarding REH licensure.
+However, some states have existing laws and regulations that can apply to REHs.
 If a state licenses REHs under the same licensure rules as other facilities, the REH must comply with those rules.
-If a state's rules are stricter than the Medicare REH Conditions of Participation, the facility will not be able to operate as a Rural Emergency Hospital.
-The National Academy of State Health Policy offers a guide of legislative and regulatory considerations for states interested in establishing the REH model.
+If a state's rules are not compatible with the Medicare REH Conditions of Participation, the facility will not be able to operate as a Rural Emergency Hospital.
+The National Academy of State Health Policy offers a guide to legislative and regulatory considerations for states interested in establishing the REH provider type.

 What services are REHs required to provide?